 Do not discuss anything about your divorce online

 Despite the temptations you may feel to vent about your divorce online, doing so is rarely a good idea.
-The things you post online can quickly be used against you in a divorce to cost you custody or visitation rights or increase what you would pay in child support or alimony.
+The things you post online can quickly be used against you in a divorce to cost you custody or parenting time rights or increase what you would pay in child support or alimony.

 Do not post anything inappropriate